cwathen/Portfolio/_posts/2025-07-03-Viking_Christian_mobility.md

 plt.figure(figsize=(12,8))

 # Create scatterplot for each tooth type separately
 #shared_palette = sns.color_palette("colorblind", n_colors=filtered_df['Individual'].nunique())
+#Use the above if you want to have colors based on Individual rather than on Sex

 scatter = sns.scatterplot(
     x='Distance from ERJ (mm)',